-Canon Middle East's Commitment to Sustainability and Inclusion Recognized Across the Middle East
+Canon Middle East's Commitment To Sustainability And Inclusion Recognized Across The Middle East

+The recognition from esteemed institutions underscores Canon's dedication to excellence across technology, environmental stewardship, and gender inclusivity.

-(MENAFN- BCW Global) Dubai, UAE, 30 October 2024 - Highlighting its leadership in innovation, sustainability, and women empowerment, Canon Middle East has garnered a series of prestigious awards in recognition of its commitment to a more sustainable and inclusive future.
+DUBAI, UAE, Oct.
+31, 2024 /PRNewswire/ -- Highlighting its leadership in innovation, sustainability, and women empowerment, Canon Middle East has garnered a series of prestigious awards in recognition of its commitment to a more sustainable and inclusive future.
 The recognition from esteemed institutions in the region underscores Canon's dedication to excellence across technology, environmental stewardship, and gender inclusivity.

 The Dubai Chamber of Commerce honoured Canon Middle East with the esteemed ESG Label during its annual Sustainability Week, recognising the company's exceptional efforts in adopting sustainable business practices and advancing environmental, social, and governance standards.
 This recognition cements Canon's role as a corporate leader in promoting sustainability and creating positive societal impact.